iMakeStuffLol/wordnet/README.md

 ## limitations
 1. The difference is calculated from start to end.
 This means the difference between "an" and "tan" would be 3 but the difference between "an" and "and" would be 1
-2. The program is not efficient once the words start getting too long.
+2. The program is not efficient once the list starts getting too long.